kingoffighter97/Chat-Server/README.md

 # Chat-System
-C# WPF implementation of a Chat Server using Message Queue
+C# WPF implementation of a Chat Server using Message Queue<br />
-Coders: Bobby Vu & Jason Gemanaru
+Coders: Bobby Vu & Jason Gemanaru<br />

 ## CONSTRAINT:
-This system works only for computers in the same network This only works on Windows with Message Queue installed
+* This system works only for computers in the same network
+* This only works on Windows with Message Queue installed

 ## STEPS TO INSTALL MESSAGE QUEUE: